 There are various ways to heat a yurt.
-Most conventional heating methods work, but may require advance planning and understanding of the yurt chimney exit installation (see pages 35 through 37) and consultation with your heating specialist.
-If the lattice wall is cut other than according to the diagram it may require custom cut flashing and reinforcement for the lattice wall.
-The size heater you should choose is relative to the yurt size, weather conditions and whether you have it completely insulated or not.
+Most conventional heating methods work, but may require advance planning and consultation with your heating specialist.
+The size of heater you should choose is relative to the yurt size, weather conditions and if the yurt is insulated or not.
 Usually larger is better.
-For example, we recommend a 40,000 BTU woodstove or equivalent for an insulated 24' yurt in a cold climate.
-Following are instructions for a typical woodstove chimney installation.
-For more information consult with your heating specialist or contractor.